 - If required, type your credentials in the User Name and Password text boxes.

 In the Catalog pane, the server connection is added to Servers .

-To add a feature service to your map, in the Catalog pane, expand Servers , and expand the ArcGIS Server connection containing the feature service.
-Right-click the map service and click Add To Current Map , or drag it onto the map.
+To add a feature service to your map, in the Catalog pane, expand Servers , and drag the map service onto the map.

 - In the Catalog pane, expand Servers and expand the ArcGIS Server connection containing the feature service.

-- Right-click the feature service and click Add To Current Map. , or drag it onto the map.
+- Right-click the map service and click Add To Current Map .

 The service layers are added to the map and feature templates published with the service appear in the Create Features pane.